Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AWill you be able to bribe me with some drinks and some.

-Speaker ANo, I should turn the microphone off on the camera.
+Speaker AOh, well, obviously no, turn the microphone off at the camera.

-Speaker ABut you can keep pretty good rhythm, don't you?
+Speaker ABut you can keep pretty good rhythm, can't you?

 Speaker AYeah, I can keep rhythm.